tparchman/F25_BIOL792/week2_LinuxII/Linux_assignment_2.md

 ## 2. Process monitoring and control, running jobs in the background.

+`top` is a built in process monitoring tool. `htop` is a bit nicer.
+If you dont have it installed, do the below:

+For Ubuntu linux

+    sudo apt update
+    sudo apt install htop -y

+For Max Unix:

+    brew install htop

 `jot`  is a Unix command for generating strings of numbers, among other things.
 Use `man` to read up on `jot`.
 Reminder on navigating file viewing in `less`: `q` to exit, space bar will skip through the file one terminal window sized page at a time, `b` to scroll backwards.
 Try the following command which will print 100 random numbers:

     $ jot -r 100